marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    export default orchestrator
    ```

-3. Define an empty array called `onboardingTasks` that will be filled with the activity functions that should be executed in parallel:
+3. Define an empty array called `onboardingTasks` that will be filled with the Activity Functions that should be executed in parallel:

    ```typescript
    const onboardingTasks = []
    ```

-4. Push the onboarding Activity Functions that we defined before into the array.
+4. Push the call of the onboarding Activity Functions that we defined before into the array.
 Hand over the input data available via the `context` object to the Activity Functions:

    ```typescript
    onboardingTasks.push(context.df.callActivity("AccessCardCreationActivity", context.bindingData.input))